-Night came, and we soon arrived at the Kicking Horse Mountain Resort.
-After a fabulous dinner at Winston’s Grill we went off to find our rooms.
+Night came, and we soon arrived at the resort.
+After a fabulous dinner at Winston Lodge we went off to find our rooms.

 I had the pleasure of staying in a two-bedroom condo at the Glacier Mountaineer Lodge, which was equipped with a full kitchen, living area (with a lovely warm fireplace for use during the chillier months), a laundry room, 2 double bedrooms and two bathrooms!
 These rooms can also be converted to a three-bedroom condo, which are perfect for groups or larger families wanting that bit of extra space.